AqwamCreates/DataPredict/docs/Tutorials/DistributedTraining.md

 LinearRegression1:setAreGradientsSaved(false) -- We don't need to save the gradients because we're directly using the model parameters.

-LinearRegression1:setParameters(500) -- We will set the number of the iterations to 500 for this tutorial.
+LinearRegression1:setParameters(500) -- We will set the maximum number of the iterations to 500 for this tutorial.

 -- Then we train our model.